7orivorian/Wraith/README.md

 }
 ```

-For an event to be cancelable, it must either:
+A cancelable event can be defined by

-* Extend the `Cancelable` class
+* Extending the `Cancelable` class

 ```java
 public class CancelableEvent extends Cancelable {
 }
 ```

-* Implement the `ICancelable` interface
+* Implementing the `ICancelable` interface

 ```java
 public class CancelableEvent implements ICancelable {